nimowairimu/Blog/README.md

 This is a web application that allows various users to submit a one minute pitch.
 Users can also be able to view other pitches from different categories ie Enterpreneurship, Interview and Sales, comment on the pitches posted and vote.

 ## User Stories
+* As a user, I would like to view the blog posts on the site
+* As a user, I would like to comment on blog posts
-* As a user I would like to view the different categories.
+* As a user, I would like to view the most recent posts
+* As a user, I would like to an email alert when a new post is made by joining a subscription.
-* As a user I would like to see the pitches other people have posted.
+* As a user, I would like to see random quotes on the site
-* As a user I would like to comment on the different pitches and leave feedback.
+* As a writer, I would like to sign in to the blog.
-* As a user I would like to submit a pitch in any category.
+* As a writer, I would also like to create a blog from the application.
+* As a writer, I would like to delete comments that I find insulting or degrading.
-* As a user I would like to vote on the pitch they liked and give it a downvote or upvote.
+* As a writer, I would like to update or delete blogs I have created.

 ## Specifications

 | Behaviour  |	Input       |	  Output      |